RuihanGao/gps/README.md

 * [Install opencv for python](https://medium.com/@debugvn/installing-opencv-3-3-0-on-ubuntu-16-04-lts-7db376f93961) `pip install opencv-contrib-python`

 ## 4.25
+1. Continue to implement GPS with images, mainly debugging for TF policy, such as the tensor dimension (e.g. get_shape), syntax discrepancy (e.g. concat), and gui functions
+2. Go through the process, can draw graphs and iterate over `iter_num`.
+But the loss is huge and policy is not working well.
+Work to be done.
+* In `policy_opt_tf.py`, comment Line 176,177; 194,195 for simplicity.
+Search `LOGGER.info` to find them and uncomment
+3. Following Emily's advice, retrain the ddpg model from scratch, calling it `DDPG_bottom3`

 *Python*
 * [numpy.empty(shape, dtype=float, order='C')](https://docs.scipy.org/doc/numpy/reference/generated/numpy.empty.html) Return a new array of given shape and type, without initializing entries.
 * numpy.random.shuffle(x) Modify a sequence in-place by shuffling its contents.